dbwebb-se/mvc/example/scrutinizer/README.md

 composer phpunit
 ```

-You should ensure that phpmd and phpstan pass before you connect your repo with Scrutinizer.
-That will help you get the best results from Scrutinizer.
+You should ensure that phpmd and phpstan can execute before you connect your repo with Scrutinizer.
+It is fine if they can execute, even if they generate linter warnings.

 You should also ensure that the unit tests pass and the coverage file is generated.